duracelltomi/gtm4wp/readme.txt

 = 1.7.1 =

 * Fixed: PHP 5.3 compatible syntax in frontend.php
+* Fixed: PHP error using classic ecommerce with WooCommerce 2.6.x
 * Added: Warning for users of PHP 5.4 or older to consier upgrade (FYI: PHP 5.5 and older versions do not get even security fixes)

 = 1.7 =